-Court rejects Uber drivers’ bid to bar app from pushing anti-employment messaging
+Court rejects Uber drivers’ bid to bar app from pushing political message on employment status

 “[P]laintiffs’ papers point to no Uber driver who has been in any way punished for not cooperating with the Proposition 22 campaign or for advocating against it,” Ulmer wrote.
 “No reason exists to believe that this lack of harm will change during the six days Uber’s campaign continues.”

 Ulmer cited several other reasons for his denial, including the plaintiffs’ delay in filing their suit — months after Uber began pushing its messaging to drivers in August, the judge said.
-And a temporary restraining order restricting Uber’s speech on the matter would constitute a “prior restraint," the judge side, a violation of its First Amendment rights.
+And a temporary restraining order restricting Uber’s speech on the matter would constitute a “prior restraint,” the judge said, a violation of its First Amendment rights.

 Uber and gig companies spend $200 million to knock down an employment law they don’t like — and it might work